Unhealthy Foods That Increase Stroke Risk

 A Smarter Approach to Meat Choices:

-Now, if you’re someone who enjoys the strong, savory flavors of typical lunch meats or smoked cuts, you can still get that same kick by experimenting with your own seasoning blends.
-Use garlic, onion powder, paprika, rosemary, thyme, lemon zest, or crushed red pepper to create layers of flavor at home—no need to rely on chemical-laden options from the store.
-Not only will this enhance the taste of your meals, but it also helps you steer toward choices that support your long-term strength, energy, and clarity.
+If you enjoy bold, savory flavors from typical lunch meats or smoked cuts, you can still get that same punch by creating your own seasoning blends.
+Try garlic, onion powder, paprika, rosemary, thyme, lemon zest, or crushed red pepper to build layers of flavor at home—no need to depend on chemically loaded store-bought options.
+This approach not only boosts taste but also encourages choices that promote lasting energy, mental sharpness, and overall vitality.

 2. Sugary Drinks and Snacks